nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 2.x.
 Quiz Feature
 #### 2.x.1.
 Implementation
 The quiz feature now incorporates random testing, builds upon the subject feature to allows users to set how many questions to quiz for a selected subject.
 This helps users to quiz by subject, and get a score at the end of each quiz.

+As of the current version, the quiz feature does not support automatic marking, and the user will have to mark their own answers for each question.
+Automatic marking may be added in future versions.

-It implements the following operations:
+The quiz feature implements the following operations:

 - ``Quiz#quizQuestion()`` - Outputs a random question to the user that has not been tested before in this quiz session.
 - ``Quiz#quizNext()`` - Retrieves a random question from the available questions for that subject.